Ksz-K/land4sale-landingpage/README.md

-# Example of landing page for Real Property offer
+# Example of landing page for Real Property Offer
-## Created with Vanilla JS and Bootsrap 4
+## Created with Vanilla JS and Bootstrap 4/HTML 5